mathisti/Graphics_Exam_IMT2531_mathisti/README.md

 # Notes from the development process:
+### Framework
+Framework can be found here: https://github.com/Avokadoen/learnOpenGLCode (last accessed 14.05.2018) Version used was taken 11.05.2018.
+Entire framework is not in the delivery as the entire framework was not needed for what i accomplished.

 ### Glider:
 Glider was turned from a .blender file into an .obj file using blender.